Curricular Practical Training (CPT)

 Please note: the job offer letter must have all of the information listed above, or your CPT application cannot be processed.
-We recommend that your employer uses this sample job offer letter.

 It is not uncommon for students to confuse unpaid internships with volunteering (and therefore conclude that no work authorization is necessary for engaging in an unpaid internship).
 However, there is a difference between volunteering and engaging in an unpaid internship.
 Volunteering refers to donating time with an organization whose primary purpose is charitable or humanitarian in nature, without remuneration or any other type of compensation.
 For more information about volunteering please see “Employment vs. Volunteering” section on the IC web site.
 Internships, both paid and unpaid, are primarily offered by the private sector and related to the intern’s major field of study.
 The U.S. Department of Labor has guidelines for those seeking an unpaid internship: https://www.dol.gov/whd/regs/compliance/whdfs71.htm

 The following six criteria must be met for an internship to be considered a legitimate unpaid internship (and not employment below minimum wage, in violation of Department of Labor laws):